Want to Become More Mindful About Your Money? Try Kakeibo

 But when you’re mindful of where your money goes, you can cut down on unnecessary spending and put more cash toward your savings goals.

-Kakeibo, a long-standing Japanese budgeting method, attempts to help people become more cognizant of their spending habits and improve the way they manage money.
+Kakeibo, the Japanese budgeting method, attempts to help people become more cognizant of their spending habits and improve the way they manage money.

 Here’s how it works.